Null-MC/Shrimple/readme.md

 **A:** RT is off by default.
 Either change Block Light > Mode to "Traced", or apply the "RTX" profile.

 - **Q:** How do I make colored/dynamic/traced shadows work further from player/camera?
 **A:** You can increase the Block Lighting > Advanced > Horizontal/Vertical Bin Counts.
-Increasing the Bin Size option will also help, but it will educe the maximum "density" of light sources per area.
+Increasing the Bin Size option will also help, but it will reduce the maximum "density" of light sources per area.

 - **Q:** How do I make colored/dynamic/traced shadows faster?
 **A:** There are several options under Block Lighting > Advanced settings: